Murder of Shiori Ino: Stalking

 That day, the Ino family received a call from someone calling himself "Tanaka" demanding the return of the gifts, following a series of about twenty silent calls.
 This daily barrage of silent calls continued until 26 October.

 On 16 June, Ino again went to the Saitama police with her parents.
 The police again refused to take action, and suggested that she was at fault for breaking up with a smitten suitor after accepting expensive gifts.

 They also went to a free legal clinic run by the Chamber of Commerce, as the police suggested.
 After a fifteen-minute consultation, the lawyer dismissed their concerns, stating, "But she had a lot of things bought for her, right?"

 The following day, Ino received a call from Komatsu demanding they get back together.
 She refused, and stated that she had been to the police.
-Komatsu reacted angrily before hanging up abruptly.
+He reacted angrily before hanging up abruptly.

-On 21 June, Ino sent everything Komatsu had forced on her to his address by courier service.
-The following day, 22 June, Takeshi approached 33-year-old Yoshifumi Kubota, a former manager of one of their massage parlors, with a ¥20 million murder-for-hire scheme at Komatsu's behest.
+On 21 June, Ino sent everything Komatsu had forced on her back to his address by courier service.
+The following day, 22 June, he approached 33-year-old Yoshifumi Kubota, a former manager of one of their brothels, with a ¥20 million murder-for-hire scheme at Komatsu's behest.
 Kubota agreed, and in turn recruited two acquaintances, Akira Kawakami and Yoshitaka Ito.

 On 5 July, Komatsu departed Saitama Prefecture for Naha, Okinawa Prefecture, to build an alibi for the planned assassination of Ino.

 Over the next four months, Ino's family endured an escalating series of harassments and threats, including hundreds of posters and letters slandering Ino and her father distributed throughout the neighborhood and to the father's workplace.
 The family repeatedly went to the police armed with the letters, photos of license plates and other evidence, without any action being taken.

 They pressed libel charges, only to be actively obstructed by senior precinct police officers who were worried that having unresolved open cases would hurt their standing.
 In the meantime, Kubota, Kawakami and Ito, possessing a photograph of Ino, watched her residence and the local train station to plan her murder.